cristian-montejano/PuppyGram/README.md

 Hello and welcome to my PuppyGram app!

-This app uses the public Flickr api and gets the latest posts tageed with "puppy" and displays them in a scrollable GridView!
+This app uses the public Flickr api and gets the latest posts tagged with "puppy" and displays them in a scrollable GridView!
 You can also click on a container in the grid to get more details about the post.

 API: https://api.flickr.com/services/feeds/photos_public.gne?tags=puppy&format=json&nojsoncallback=1